-The Department of Religious Studies is committed to the open, plural, intercultural and interdisciplinary study of religion and religions in South Africa and the world.
+The Department for the Study of Religions is committed to the open, plural, intercultural and interdisciplinary study of religion and religions in South Africa and the world.

 We offer an open and dynamic approach to the study of religion that recognises the importance of creative and critical thinking about religion in a changing and culturally diverse South Africa.
 Most importantly, we aim to provide an understanding of religion that challenges and stimulates our students.
 To achieve these goals, we offer excellent courses, a focused and flexible undergraduate major, and a substantial postgraduate programme leading to Honours, Masters and Doctoral degrees in Religious Studies.